Functional analytic methods for discrete approximations of subwavelength resonator systems: Applications of the generalised capacitance matrix

 \end{prop}

-The integral representation for the localized and guided waves (\Cref{prop:fg} and \Cref{prop:M_ln}) can be discretized using the multipole method, which provides an efficient method to compute the band-gap frequency and corresponding localized mode (see \Cref{fig:ptdefect} and \Cref{fig:linedefect}).
+The integral representation for the localised and guided waves (\Cref{prop:fg} and \Cref{prop:M_ln}) can be discretised using the multipole method, which provides an efficient method to compute the band-gap frequency and corresponding localised mode (see \Cref{fig:ptdefect} and \Cref{fig:linedefect}).